 As you can see, a majority of companies marketed as luxury mattress brands are innersprings, with a couple memory foam and latex purveyors.
 Many of these luxury mattress brands focus on using natural and sometimes even organic materials rather than synthetics.

 Determining which high end bed brand rates best isn’t always easy however.
 Most of these companies do not allow owners to leave reviews on their websites, and it can be challenging to find unbiased or legitimate third-party bed ratings since these types of products have a more a limited audience compared to “mass market” brands.

 A few of the other luxury mattress brands have been assessed by Sleep Like The Dead, a third-party comparison website.
 They assign average consumer satisfaction scores in the mid-70s to Duxiana, Kluft and Hastens.
 This rate is well above the average for innersprings in general (63%), but still lower than other categories’ averages — memory foam and latex both tend to earn around 80%.
-One surprise is Sleep Like The Dead’s rating of Stearns and Foster at 59% satisfaction, below average for springs and significantly lower than many competitors.

 If you’re trying to find the best luxury mattress brand, another important area to consider are guarantees.
 When spending thousands on a new bed, you probably don’t want to be stuck with a dud.
 Brands that offer return policies help mitigate your risk.

 Unfortunately, many pricey mattresses do not come with official return policies, including Duxiana, Kluft, Hastens, Magniflex, Savvy Rest, and Vi Spring.
 Some people report that individual retailers may offer brief trial periods for some brands.